A complete guide to amsterdam capital of the netherlands

 Rembrandt House Museum houses the works and etchings of the Dutch Golden Age artist Rembrandt Harmenszoon van Rijn off Waterlooplein in the centre of the city.

 Dam Square was the founding ground of Amsterdam and houses the classicist palace of the King or The Royal Palace or Koninklijk Paleis or Paleis op de Dam is in the Empire style of the early 1800s.
 The Royal Palace of Amsterdam is the classical ancient Rome structure is the King’s residence of the Royal Dutch House.
 The burgerzaal or citizen’s hall had the most vivid maps in the world.
 The shiners, chandeliers, gilded clocks and damasks inundate the rooms of the palace.
 The treasurer’s room, fireplace and the Council Hall are its main attractions.
 Centraal Station is the landmark in itself.
 The Madame Tussaud’s Wax Museum and the National Monument representative of liberation with the conical pillar in travertine stone on concentric rings and pedestals dominate the square.
+Dam Square is just a five minute walk down the Damrak from Centraal Station and has got affection from general public and is included in complete guide to Amsterdam capital of the Netherlands.

 Image Credits : Netherlands tourism